 Let’s get into the detailed description of the objectives of production planning that need to be kept in mind while designing the production plan for an organization,

 Determining the production capacity

 The first and foremost thing to be planned out is the total capacity that your firm is targeting to produce.
 That is a crucial step for all production planning strategies.

 Many other things are to be considered, like availability of raw materials, proper infrastructure to handle every procedure, excellent and efficient labor, the time required to process one batch of finished goods without any setbacks, etc.

 Forecasting the demand and specifying the audience

 This objective is a significant one.
 Only when you have a targeted audience for whom you are producing can you assess the market demands of the product you are generating and how long the demand will keep you running.

-It takes an excellent planner to assess all this properly but once done, it’s a failsafe against production hazards.
+It takes an excellent planner to assess all this properly but once done, and it’s a failsafe against production hazards.